mahmudml/Deep-Learning---Object-Recognition-in-Photographs-using-CIFAR-10-dataset/README.md

 ## Getting Started
 To get started with this project, you will need to have Python 3 and the following libraries installed:

-TensorFlow (When you install TensorFlow 2.0+, Keras will be automatically installed, as well)
+TensorFlow (Keras comes as a part of TensorFlow 2.0+, as well)